jecki/DHParser/documentation_src/manuals/04_postprocessing.rst

 Types and Functions
 ^^^^^^^^^^^^^^^^^^^

-   * :py:data:`~compile.Copiler.CompilationResult`: A named tuple-type
+   * :py:data:`~compile.Compiler.CompilationResult`: A named tuple-type
         that stores the result of a compilation: (result: Any, messages: list[:py:class:`~error.Error``], AST:
         Optional[:py:class:`~nodetree.RootNode`])